gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 1. Receive the message with the function `msg::load()`;
 2. Send a message to the echo address using the `msg::send()`;
 3. An important step is to store the identifier of the message that the `msg::send()` returns, so that the `handle_reply()` function can determine which message was responded to;
-4. At the end send a reply message notifying that the message was sent to the echo address;
+4. At the end send a reply message notifying that the message was sent to the echo address.

 ```rust
 #[no_mangle]